ibm-cloud-docs/Registry/registry_at_events.md

 | `container-registry.settings.set` | Update registry service settings for the targeted account, such as enabling platform metrics. | | |
 | `container-registry.trash.list` | Display all the images in the trash in your {{site.data.keyword.cloud_notm}} account. | | |
 | `container-registry.trash.restore` | Restore a deleted image from the trash. | | |
 {: caption="Table 1.
-Actions that generate events." caption-side="top"}
+Actions that generate events" caption-side="top"}

 Using {{site.data.keyword.registrylong_notm}} tokens is deprecated.
 {: deprecated}